CimeM/CimeM.github.io/_posts/2019-06-10-kiwi-bootcamp.md

 ## Gitlab CICD

 This is like your home-made CI/CD but better.
 Its built into your favourite open-source version control.
 This means you can CI your code and CD it to production.
-You can have as many stages as prefer with as many parralel jobs!
+You can have as many stages as prefer with as many parallel jobs!

-Continious Delivery ensures your project is built every time you push to the default branch of your repo.
+Continuous Delivery ensures your project is built every time you push to the default branch of your repo.
 This mean you can catch those bugs early in development stage.

 The workshop was based around a file `.gitlab-ci.yml` as you can expect, this file has it all.
 Let's dive in.